 Another low-cost option is the Oster BVCB07-Z00-NP0 Reverse Crush Counterforms Blender, an interesting-looking model with several convenient features.

 This 9.15-pound machine has an overly complicated, though well-labeled, nine-button interface.
 You can choose between two presets, one of which is for frozen drinks, and five manual speeds.
-We liked the dedicated stop button and the dual-direction six-tip stainless steel blades, which reverse automatically when the machine jams.
-The 48-ounce blending jar is made of sturdy, dishwasher-safe glass, and the lid has a two-ounce filler cap so you can add ingredients while blending.
+We liked the stop button and the dual-direction six-tip stainless steel blades, which reverse automatically when the machine jams.
+The 48-ounce blending jar is made of sturdy, dishwasher-safe glass, and the lid has a two-ounce filler cap to add ingredients while blending.

-This model’s 1,000-watt motor is very loud but does a fairly good job crushing ice.
-In testing, we found that it requires quite a bit of stirring to blend smoothly.
+This model’s 1,000-watt motor is very loud but does a reasonably good job crushing ice.
+In testing, we found that blending smoothly requires quite a bit of stirring.
 Though the all-metal drive is durable, the plastic components on the base aren’t, and the warranty doesn’t cover them.
-Oster offers a 10-year motor warranty and a three-year satisfaction guarantee.
+Oster includes a 10-year motor warranty and a 3-year satisfaction guarantee.

 6. Cleanblend 2001 Blender

-In testing, we found that even the lower speed settings were very fast, so this blender doesn’t have a very wide range.
-The pitcher doesn’t fit perfectly on the base, so you may have to hold it down while blending, and it isn’t well-designed for smooth blending, so you’ll probably need to use the included tamper.
-Cleanblend offers a 30-day money-back guarantee and a five-year warranty.
+In testing, we found that even the lower speed settings were very fast, so this blender doesn’t have a wide range.
+The pitcher doesn’t fit perfectly on the base, so you may have to hold it down while blending and it isn’t well-designed for smooth blending, so you’ll probably need to use the tamper.
+Cleanblend has a 30-day money-back guarantee and a 5-year warranty.

 7. Homgeek Ice Crushing Blender

-The 1,450-watt motor is strong but seizes easily and can’t cut through full-size ice cubes.
-This 9.9-pound machine offers eight speeds and four presets, including dedicated ice crush and smoothie buttons, through a complicated but attractive interface.
-The large 68-ounce pitcher is made of extra-thick BPA-free Tritan plastic and can blend hot liquids up to 228° F.
+The 1,450-watt motor is strong but seizes quickly and can’t cut through full-size ice cubes.
+This 9.9-pound machine has eight speeds and four presets, including ice crush and smoothie buttons, and a complicated but attractive interface.
+The 68-ounce pitcher is made of extra-thick BPA-free Tritan plastic and can blend hot liquids up to 228° F.

 The motor can’t be used for more than 10 minutes at a time, so you may have to spend extra time if you’re blending large quantities.
-Homgeek offers a 30-day money-back guarantee and a two-year quality guarantee.
+Homgeek includes a 30-day money-back guarantee and a 2-year quality guarantee.

 8. COSORI C700-PRO Blender

-The C700-PRO does a good job crushing ice, but we found the motor and blades less durable, and the machine as a whole feels bulky and cheap.
-COSORI backs it up with a 60-day money-back guarantee and a one-year warranty, with an extra year if you register through their website.
+The C700-PRO does an excellent job crushing ice, but we found the motor and blades less durable, and the machine feels bulky and cheap.
+COSORI backs it up with a 60-day money-back guarantee and a 1-year warranty, with an extra year if you register through their website.

 9. AICOK BL1192 Blender

 This blender isn’t a great-looking machine, with a cheap-feeling black plastic body and a clunky switch and dial interface.
-It’s very loud, but the all-metal drive effectively crushes ice.
-AICOK backs this model up with a two-year warranty.
+It’s deafening, but the all-metal drive effectively crushes ice.
+AICOK backs this model up with a 2-year warranty.